Limits of the non-Hermitian description of decay models: Methodology

 at all times.

-For completeness, is important to note that the reciprocal is not necessarily true, {\em i.e.} it is possible to find vectors for which $r_v(t)=0$ when $\rho_N(t)$ is not described by non-Hermitian dynamics.
-This can happen when there are additional global symmetries of the system+bath total Hamiltonian, which protect subspaces invariant to these symmetries from mixing.
-We presume that such symmetries would be broken in a realistic system with any degree of imperfections, whereas if $r_v(t)=0$ arises from non-Hermitian dynamics, it should be more robust to such imperfections (lack of global symmetries).
+For completeness, it is important to note that the reciprocal is not necessarily true, {\it i.e.} there can exist vectors for which $r_v(t)=0$ when $\rho^{(N)}(t)$ is not described by non-Hermitian dynamics.
+This can happen when there are additional global symmetries of the system+bath total Hamiltonian, which protect subspaces invariant to these symmetries from mixing together (although such symmetries would not prevent mixing within each such subspace).
+We assume that such symmetries would be broken in a realistic system with any degree of imperfections, whereas if $r_v(t)=0$ arises from non-Hermitian dynamics, it should be robust to imperfections that remove global symmetries.

-To summarize, we can find possible right eigenvectors of $H_{nh}$ --and thus, confirm that the evolution of $\rho_N(t)$ is indeed non-Hermitian if the system does not have global symmetries-- by scanning through all states $|v\rangle$ in the $N$-particle subspace, and finding all non-mixing states satisfying Eq. \eqref{r}.
-In the following, we use its reciprocal: if there are no initial states that satisfy Eq. (\ref{r}), the evolution of $\rho_N(t)$ {\em cannot be} non-Hermitian.

-Next, we use an exact solution for a pure decay systen to show that the evolution of $\rho_N(t)$ is non-Hermitian only in the weak- and singular-coupling limits.
-Combined with R2, this means that the evolution of $\rho_A(t)$ cannot be Lindbladian away from these limits, thus proving R1.
+To summarize, we can find possible right eigenvectors of $H_{nh}$ --and thus, test whether the evolution of $\rho^{(N)}(t)$ is non-Hermitian (or not) for a system without global symmetries-- by scanning through all states $|v\rangle$ in the $N$-particle subspace, and finding all non-mixing states satisfying Eq. \eqref{r}.
+Next, we use the exact solution of simple decay models to show that for such systems, the evolution of $\rho^{(N)}(t)$ is well approximated by non-Hermitian dynamics only in the weak- and singular-coupling limits, demonstrating R2.